GiancarlosIO/webpack-nexus/README.md

 ### What is the difference with other projects like create-react-app/react-boilerplate/next.js?

 _I want to learn how to build something like create-react-app/next.js.
-I'm not trying to compite with the big current cli's/boilerplates_
+I'm not trying to compete with the big current cli's/boilerplates_

 It has a lot of specific configurations used in all of my side-projects, so maybe you are good using the other ones.